sakthivelan21/problem-solving/README.md

 + minimum adjacent pair sum in c
 + four digit integers count in python
 + break word at vowels in c
++ subtract from odd digits removed value in c